If you’re looking for a great make-ahead dessert to serve for company, this Butterscotch Budino is a total showstopper in both taste and presentation.

 The most important part is to watch the caramel very closely at the end, because it can go from perfect to burned very quickly.

 Start by combining brown sugar, salt, and water in a saucepan:

-Cook this mixture until it’s really dark and almost smoking:
+Cook this mixture until it’s really dark and almost smoking, but not burned:

-Add in heavy cream and milk to stop the cooking:
+Add heavy cream and milk to stop the cooking: